 The laboratory will focus on quantitative analysis based on the principles covered in the lecture.
 The lab experiments include: gravimetric analysis, standardizations, titrations of unknowns, and preparation of standards and other solutions.
-(4 hours) (Fall, Odd)
+(4 hours) (Fall, Odd) Co-requisite: CHEM3253

 CHEM3311 Organic Chemistry I Lab